rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### WIFI

-To get WiFi running, a [ASUS PCE-AC55BT B1 PCI-E](https://www.asus.com/Networking/PCE-AC55BT-B1/) card is used as adapter with a [BroadCom BCM4352 BCM94352Z NGFF M.2](https://wikidevi.com/wiki/Broadcom_BCM94352Z) card as chip.
+To get WiFi running, a [ASUS PCE-AC55BT B1 PCI-E](https://www.asus.com/Networking/PCE-AC55BT-B1/) card is used as adapter with a [BroadCom BCM4352 BCM94352Z NGFF M.2](https://deviwiki.com/wiki/Broadcom_BCM94352Z) card as chip.

 ##### Bluetooth

 The onboard Bluetooth is disabled.
 The Bluetooth on the Broadcom BCM94352Z is not connected to the motherboard.
-Instead a [Plugable Bluetooth 4 USB Adapter](https://plugable.com/products/usb-bt4le/) is used on USB 2.0 port to avoid unwanted sleep termination.
-It works without any additional driver (until Mojave, in Catalina it only worked during install).
+Instead a [Plugable Bluetooth 4 USB Adapter](https://plugable.com/products/usb-bt4le/) is used on USB 2.0 port to avoid unwanted wake from sleep.

 ##### SATA